-To celebrate the Carnevale Ambrosiano, here’s the recipe for Tortelli Alla Crema Pasticcera, deep fried puffs filled with custard, from Italy’s very own Cucchiaio D’Argento (The Silver Spoon), the one and only Italian cookbook :) These delicious puffs are also called Frittelle di San Giuseppe (St. Joseph’s frittelle) and are a traditional sweet on March 19.
+To celebrate the Carnevale Ambrosiano, here’s the recipe for Castagnole, deep fried puffs that can be filled with custard, from Italy’s very own Cucchiaio D’Argento (The Silver Spoon), the one and only Italian cookbook :) These delicious puffs are also called Frittelle di San Giuseppe (St. Joseph’s frittelle) or also called Tortelli Alla Crema Pasticcera and are a traditional sweet on March 19.

 GROCERY SHOPPING (6-8 people)

-For 2 cups of party cream / custard
+For 2 cups of pastry cream / custard

 5.5 tbsp of sugar